AndrewBubnov/jaunte/readme.md

 )
 ```
 And finally, to persist store values to browser local storage, first `create` argument
-can be wrapped in `persist` function, provided by package.
+can be wrapped in `persist` function, also provided by Jaunte.
 Persist function takes the
 store creator function and unique key for save:
 ```
 export const useDrinkStore = create<DrinkStore>(persist((set) => ({